Continually Updated Clinical Reference

 Genetics

 Family history is positive in 38% of cases.
-Five of the 26 children had histories of febrile seizures.
+Five of the 26 children in the Bernardina study had a history of febrile seizures.

 Electroencephalography

-The background activity was normal.
-Seventy-three percent had slow spike or slow waves involving the frontotemporal and parietotemporal areas of one or both hemispheres.
-Other abnormalities included unilateral rhythmic frontotemporal or parietotemporal SW and brief bursts of generalized spike waves (alone, or in association with the above-mentioned abnormalities).
+In the Bernardina study, the background activity was normal.
+Seventy-three percent of the patients had slow spike or slow waves involving the frontotemporal and parietotemporal areas of 1 or both hemispheres.
+Other abnormalities included unilateral rhythmic frontotemporal or parietotemporal SW and brief bursts of generalized spike waves (alone or in association with the above-mentioned abnormalities).

 Prognosis